rmello4d/seed-angular2-material-wakanda/README.md

 1. If you don't have yet, download Wakanda at http://www.wakanda.io

-2. Clone or download the zip file of [this extension](https://github.com/rmello4d/seed-angular2-material-wakanda/archive/master.zip) to your computer
+2. Clone or download the zip file of [this repository](https://github.com/rmello4d/seed-angular2-material-wakanda/archive/master.zip) to your computer

-3. Go to the place where you download/unzip your extension and copy the angular2-Material folder to /Documents/Wakanda/wakanda-extension-templates/web (PS> this folder may vary if you have a windows or mac machine, in doubt,  just look for the wakanda-extension-templates/web folder and  copy the angular2-Material folder there)
+3. Go to the place where you download/unzip your seed-angular2-material-wakanda repository and copy the subfolder angular2-Material to /Documents/Wakanda/wakanda-extension-templates/web (PS> this folder may vary if you have a windows or mac machine, in doubt,  just look for the wakanda-extension-templates/web folder and  copy the angular2-Material folder there)

 4. This is all you need to add a new seed to your Wakanda projects, then, when creating your next project, just choose the newly web template 'Angular 2 Material':
 <img src="https://github.com/rmello4d/seed-angular2-material-wakanda/blob/master/img/img1.png" alt="alt text">